stormpath/stormpath-documentation/source/multitenancy.rst

 6.2.1.
 Account Store Strategies for Multi-Tenancy
 -------------------------------------------------

 Your primary consideration when modeling users in Stormpath always begins with the Directory that will contain the user Accounts.
-With multi-tenancy, you have one Organization resource for every one of your tenants.
+With multi-tenancy, you always have one Organization resource for every one of your tenants.
 The additional consideration is whether each of those Organizations has its own Directory, or whether all Organizations share a single Directory.

 To help you decide which strategy is best, answer the following questions:

 - **Can a user sign up for multiple tenants with the same email address?**

-- **Will your tenants all have the same password strength requirements?**
+- **Will your tenants all have different password strength requirements?**

-If the answer to either of these questions is "No", then you will want to map each Organization to its own Directory.
+If the answer to either of these questions is "Yes", then you will want to map each Organization to its own Directory.
 We will call this the :ref:`"Directory per Organization" strategy <multitenancy-dpo>`.

-If the answer to either of them is "Yes", then you will want to map each Organization to its own Group.
+If the answer to either of them is "No", then you will want to have only one Directory, and map each Organization to its own Group.
 We will call this the :ref:`"Group per Organization" strategy <multitenancy-gpo>`.

 .. _multitenancy-dpo:

 Strategy 1: Directory per Organization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To understand the multi-tenancy considerations in modeling tenants as Directories, there are three characteristics of Directories that are worth remembering:
+This first strategy has, as the name implies, one Directory for every tenant Organization.

+- If a user has signed up for an Account with one of your tenants, are they able to use that same email to create an Account in another tenant?
+- Should each tenant have the ability to define their own password strength policy?
+- Should each tenant have the ability to send different emails as part of the user Account creation process?
+- Does each tenant require different user Groups and/or :ref:`role Groups <role-groups>`?
+- Do you not require application-wide Groups that are available for all tenants?

+If you the answer to all of the above is "Yes", then mapping one Directory for each of your tenant Organizations is the right way to go.
+This is because:

 - All Accounts within a Directory must have a unique ``email`` and ``username``
 - All Groups within a Directory must have a unique ``name``
 - User policies, such as the :ref:`Password Policy <ref-password-policy>` and the :ref:`Account Creation Policy <ref-accnt-creation-policy>` are set at the Directory level

-From these points we can derive a few conditions where the tenants-as-Directories strategy is optimal.
-If your tenants satisfy one or more of these conditions:

-- You do not require email uniqueness across tenants.
-If a user has signed up for an Account with one tenant, they are able to use that same email to create an email for another Account in another tenant.
-- Each tenant has its own password strength policy.
-- Each tenant has different emails that need to be sent (or not sent) as part of the user Account creation process.
-- Each tenant requires different user Groups and/or :ref:`role Groups <role-groups>`.
-Application-wide Groups that span across tenants are not required.

-Tenants as Directories Example
-""""""""""""""""""""""""""""""
+Directory per Organization Example
+""""""""""""""""""""""""""""""""""

 Here is an example implementation that uses Directories to model tenants.
 It is important to note that this is just an example.
 Stormpath has a very flexible data model with intentionally versatile resources.
 If you'd like to discuss your particular implementation needs please `get in touch <support@stormpath.com>`_!